 Psoriasis

-Psoriasis is a diverse skin disease that appears in many forms.
-Each form has distinct characteristics.
 Typically, people have only one type of psoriasis at a time, but occasionally two or more different types of psoriasis can occur at the same time.
 Psoriasis can also occasionally change from one form to another.
-Trigger factors may "convert" some forms of psoriasis, such as plaque, to another form, such as pustular.
-Generally, one type of psoriasis will clear and then another form of psoriasis will appear later.
+Trigger factors, such as strep throat, pneumonia or influenza, may convert plaque psoriasis or palm and sole psoriasis to another form, such as guttate or pustular psoriasis.
+Smoking, being overweight and certain medications may aggrevate psoriasis.

 Treating Psoriasis